v4rshi/v4rshi.github.io/sentiment_analysis.md

 - Reviewing and refining the data cleaning process to ensure that important emotional cues in the lyrics are preserved.
 - Exploring a multi-label classification approach, where a song can have multiple sentiment labels, each with varying intensities.

 Sentiment analysis of song lyrics is a tricky task because of the creative and often ambiguous nature of the text.
 I know it’ll take some trial and error, but I’m confident that with a few more iterations, I’ll be able to improve the accuracy of my results.
+For now, I plan to continue with my project and refine as I go!

 ## Recommendation System